Orion's Official Star NamesAPOD - December 4, 2016

 The Bible mentions Orion three times, naming it "Kesil" - (literally the fool).
 Though, this name perhaps is etymologically connected with "Kislev", the name for the ninth month of the Hebrew calendar (i.e. November–December), which, in turn, may derive from the Hebrew root K-S-L as in the words "kesel, kisla" (hope, positiveness). i.e. hope for winter rains.): Job 9:9 ("He is the maker of the Bear and Orion"), Job 38:31 ("Can you loosen Orion's belt?"), and Amos 5:8 ("He who made the Pleiades and Orion").

 In ancient Aram, the constellation was known as Nephila, Orion's descendants were known as Nephilim.

-The Seri people of northwestern Mexico call this constellation Hapj (a name denoting a hunter) which consists of three stars: Hap (mule deer), Haamoja (pronghorn), and Mojet (bighorn sheep).
+The Seri people of northwestern Mexico call the three stars in the belt of Orion Hapj (a name denoting a hunter) which consists of three stars: Hap (mule deer), Haamoja (pronghorn), and Mojet (bighorn sheep).
 Hap is in the middle and has been shot by the hunter; its blood has dripped onto Tiburon Island.

 Orion is also important in Australian Aboriginal Astronomy.
 For example, the Yolngu people of Arnhem Land say that the constellation of Orion, which they call Julpan, is a canoe.
 They tell the story of two brothers who went fishing, and caught and ate a fish that was forbidden under their law.
 Seeing this, the Sun sent a waterspout that carried the two brothers and their canoe up into the sky where they became the Orion constellation.